Code-Institute-Submissions/rovan89-CI-PP3-employee-clocking-system/README.md

 #### Clock-in (Option One)
     - The clock-in option allows an existing employee to enter their employee number.
+    - The nubmer runs through a validation function to check the correct lenght of the number entered.
     - This then creates a new row in the Google Sheet (employee_clocking_system) and inputs the employees number, name and time of clock in.

 #### Clock-out (Option Two)